Berthe Weill

-Berthe Weill (20 November 1865 – 17 April 1951) was a French art dealer in the early 20th-century French art market.
+Berthe Weill (20 November 1865 – 17 April 1951) was a French art dealer in the early 20th century French art market.
 Weill was Picasso's first art dealer before he switched to Clovis Sagot.
 She was the first and only female art dealer to promote the avant-garde at the start of the 20th century.

 Early life and education

 Esther Berthe Weill was born on November 20, 1865, in the 1st arrondissement of Paris to Jeanny Lévy, a seamstress, and Salomon Weill, a textile trader.
 Born into a lower-middle-class Alsatian Jewish family, Weill was the fifth of seven children.
 She attended school until the age of 10.

 Career

 Apprenticeship

-In the 1880s, Weill began an apprenticeship as a teenager at Salvador Mayer's antique shop on Rue Laffitte.
+As a teenager in the 1880s, Weill began an apprenticeship at Salvador Mayer's antique shop on Rue Laffitte.
 During her apprenticeship, Weill was introduced to the art critic Claude Roger-Marx, through whom she developed an interest in the work of emerging painters.

 Following Mayer's death in 1897, Weill opened a short‑lived gallery on Rue Victor‑Massé with her brother, Marcellin.